American Painter and Conceptual Artist

 Will Ryman also remembers adding some White-Out to one of his father's white paintings, wondering if it would be noticed (it was, and had to be fixed).
 The Rymans loved pets, living with seven cats and four dogs, as well as a parrot that apparently copied sound effects from the boys' video games.
 Two of the dogs notoriously hated each other and had to be kept apart at all times.

 The first retrospective of Ryman's work was organized in 1974 by the Stedelijk museum in Amsterdam.
 He continued to produce his series of white paintings in the intervening years, and in 1992 a significant touring exhibition of his work was arranged by MoMA and the Tate.

-Ryman continues to work in the style that has characterized much of his lifelong artistic output, usually using white paint on square mounts.
-However, he has also recently been working with brackets to give his paintings an element of three-dimensional life, designing many of these brackets himself and having them custom-made.
+In the last 20 years of his life Ryman continued to work in the style that had characterized much of his lifelong artistic output, usually using white paint on square mounts.
+However, he had also been working with brackets to give his paintings an element of three-dimensional life, designing many of these brackets himself and having them custom-made.
 In 2009 he participated in a contemporary art project entitled Find Me, working alongside artists such as Lawrence Weiner and Paul Kos.

 Ryman's work has always been difficult to define and classify, a facet that has prevented it from receiving extensive coverage in the academic or popular press, and in some ways, has limited his sphere of influence.
 Nevertheless, Ryman was a key figure as a pioneer of Minimalist painting, which took the movement in a different direction from its typical industrial aesthetic.
 His reliance on a single color (or absence thereof) has also inspired several painters more recently, as painting has seen a revival.
 These include Brazilian artist Fernanda Gomes, whose simple semi-sculptural works use white paint on a variety of surfaces.